 The discussion, which also benefited from the participation of UNITAR’s Director General, Carlos Lopes; Interpeace’s Director-General, Scott Weber, and ‘Funmi Olonisakin, Senior research fellow at the Conflict, Security and Development Group at King’s College London, who analyzed the contribution of African institutions to peace operations and discussed different options to reinforce the capacities to address conflicts and run peace missions.

-Topics discussed included: most suitable organizations for planning, deploying, managing and sustaining peace operations in Africa; role of the United Nations in strengthening the capacity of African Institutions; allocations of resources and strategies for the best reinforcement of existing capacities; role of training in supporting peacebuilding endeavors.
+Topics discussed included: the most suitable organizations for planning, deploying, managing and sustaining peace operations in Africa; the role of the United Nations in strengthening the capacity of African Institutions; allocations of resources and strategies for the best reinforcement of existing capacities; the role of training in supporting peacebuilding endeavors.